 Today, more than 1 million Norwegians have visual, hearing or mobility impairments.
 In order for these potential users or customers to be able to fully use your website, it must be universally designed.

 The standard is called WCAG (Web Content Accessibility Guidelines) 2.0. and is divided into three levels according to how well a website, application or app follows the standard.

 AA – better

 AAA – best

 The Equality and Discrimination Act is currently being updated so that the EU directive for the accessibility of websites and mobile applications is incorporated into Norwegian law with a planned start-up on 1 July 2019.

 Accessibility and Universal Design is about designing the environment so that we take into account the variation in the functional ability of the inhabitants, including people with disabilities.
 When you create something that is universally designed, you reach all the target groups through one and the same solution.

 By July 2020, all Norwegian websites, applications and digital solutions must be universally designed.

-Websites and applications must comply with the WCAG 2 standard, which requires that everyone with visual, hearing and mobility impairments be able to use websites, software and apps on an equal footing with the able-bodied.
+Websites and applications must comply with the WCAG 2.0 standard, which requires that everyone with visual, hearing and mobility impairments be able to use websites, software and apps on an equal basis with the aid of helps.